alvarogarcia7/gilded-rose-kata-java/README.md

 ### Project as a legacy codebase

 I've decided to handle this refactoring kata as a legacy codebase and do not add unit tests for the existing behavior.
+For the new behavior, on the other hand, it's now easy to create unit tests, follows a request from business to expand the behavior, so I've added unit tests

 [gildedrose]: https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/Java
 [emilybache]: https://github.com/emilybache